Pricing

 Your business competitors and your search competitors aren’t always the same companies.
 A SaaS startup might consider another startup its primary business rival, while its actual SERP competitors are enterprise incumbents and media publications ranking for the same keywords.

 Use your all-in-one SEO platform’s competitor discovery feature.
-In Semrush, the Organic Research → Competitors report shows domains with the highest keyword overlap.
+In Semrush, the Organic Research to Competitors report shows domains with the highest keyword overlap.
 In Ahrefs, Competing Domains surfaces the same data.
 Start with the top five organic competitors by shared keyword volume.

 Then run the same exercise in AI search.
 Query ChatGPT, Perplexity, and Gemini with your most important category questions.
 Note which brands appear in the responses.
-These are your AI search competitors — and they may differ from your Google competitors.
+These are your AI search competitors, and they may differ from your Google competitors.

 Step 2: Run Keyword and Content Gap Analysis